-In addition to the NISS reports (described above) submitted in support of applications for surveys of the offshore pipeline, a Natura Impact Statement was submitted for an Ocean Bottom Cable (OBC) seismic survey of the Corrib Gas Field (to support the Appropriate
+In addition to the NISS reports (described above) submitted in support of applications for surveys of the offshore pipeline, a Natura Impact Statement was submitted for an Ocean

 7 Paragraph 3.1 of 'Assessment of plans and projects significantly affecting Natura 2000 sites.
 Methodological Guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC (Nov.
 2001)